thojmr/CardDataDetector/README.md

 ## (Developers only) Building from scratch
 <details>
     <summary>Click to expand</summary>
-How to build this project
+How to build this project:

 - Install NodeJs
 - Run `npm install --force` from this project's root
     - You will need Webpack 5 installed globally as well for the next step